carolineschnapp/learning-go/learning_go.md

 }
 ```

+## Semicolons

-You could end/separate each statement with a semicolon, like in Ruby, but it is frowned upon—unless statements are on the same line.
+You could end/separate each statement with a semicolon, like in Ruby, but it is frowned upon—unless statements are on the same line, for example when using `for`.

 ## The fmt package